marco151polo/cls-2025/README.md

-This isn't perfect yet, but it finally shows the majority of the latest 2023, 2024, and 2025 Google Timeline / Location History data format on a map with a rough data export ability from user selected boxed areas.
+This isn't perfect yet, but it finally shows the majority of the latest 2023, 2024, and 2025 Google Timeline / Location History data format on a map with a rough data export ability from user specified boxed areas.
 It is also backwards compatible with the original Googel Timeline / Location History format as well.

 This is continued from the good work and team from hack4impact.